-These types of businesses are generally run by observant Jews who follow the dictates of the halachah.
+The halachah is different, however, in regard to Judaica store owners, wig stylists, or kosher caterers.
+These types of businesses are generally run by observant Jews who follow the dictates of Halachah.
 Consequently, when a particular vendor regularly assumes and expects that a steady long-term account will remain his for the foreseeable future, one may not pursue that account.

-In the final analysis, therefore, there is no blanket answer.
+Ultimately, therefore, there is no blanket answer.
 The halachah will depend on the type of business and on the general business climate in that particular field.
-If--as is the case in many service-type of businesses--customers are generally not pursued by others in the field and are usually loyal to their service provider, then the observant businessman may not chase after their business.
-On the other hand, a type of business where competition is the norm (e.g., commission-based businesses), is unrestricted to the observant businessman.
+If, as is the case in many service-type businesses, customers are generally not pursued by others in the field and are usually loyal to their provider, then the observant businessman may not compete for their business.
+On the other hand, the observant businessman is unrestricted in competing for business in a field where competition is the norm (e.g., commission-based businesses).